Home

 OS Grid ref:- SW937395

-The small and unspoilt Cornish village of Portloe, located twelve miles from Truro is considered by many to be one of the most attractive villages on the Roseland peninsula.
+The small and unspoilt Cornish coastal village of Portloe, located around twelve miles from Truro is considered by many to be one of the most attractive villages on the Roseland peninsula.

-The village lies in a superb location at the foot of a steep valley leading into beautiful Veryan Bay.
-It is the very essence of a Cornish fishing village, with a small fishing fleet hauled up onto the pebble beach by the harbour, while lobster pots and nets crowd its quay.
+The village, described by the Poet Laureate Sir John Betjeman as "One of the least spoiled and most impressive of Cornish fishing villages", lies in a superb location at the foot of a steep valley leading into beautiful Veryan Bay.
+It is the very essence of a Cornish fishing village, with a small fishing fleet hauled up onto the pebble beach by the harbour, while lobster pots and nets crowd its busy quayside.

-Surrounded by spectacular scenery the village retains much of its old world charm.
-It acquires its name from the Cornish Porth Logh meaning "cove pool" and grew up in the seventeenth and eighteenth century due to pilchard fishing.
+Surrounded by spectacular scenery, the village retains much of its characterful old world charm, with several chocolate box Cornish Granite Cottages.
+It's steep sided valleys have resulted in its escaping development over the years and many buildings differ little from when they were built.
+It acquires its name from the Cornish Porth Logh meaning "cove pool" and grew up in the seventeenth and eighteenth centures due to pilchard fishing.
 The village once supported a small fleet and fishing boats still operate from Portloe today, catching lobster and crab potting.

 Portloe was the location for the BBC comedy series Wild West, which starred Dawn French and Catherine Tate and the film "Forever England" which starred John Millls.